DontTrustVerifyOrg/gig-gossip/whitepaper/protocol.md

 ### Broadcast with POW

 If the middleman accepts the topic specified in the AskForBroadcastFrame, it sends back the POWBroadcastConditionsFrame.
+This frame describes the properties of POW expected to be computed by the originator.

 ```mermaid
 classDiagram